Aentfs/CarouselViewPager/README.md

 # CarouselViewPager
 A simple infinite carousel ViewPager with visible adjacent pages that are partially visible on Android

+You can also download the sample app in the [Google Play Store](https://play.google.com/store/apps/details?id=com.mrwii.carousel.carouselviewpager).

 Forked from:

 http://blog.neteril.org/blog/2013/10/14/android-tip-viewpager-with-protruding-children/